Turrentine Jones

-Turrentine Jones are an English indie rock band formed in 2012 in Manchester, UK.
-The band consists of Julian Neville (guitar/vocals), Joe Chilstone-Vause (bass) and Rich Watts (drums/backing vocals).
-They have released one studio album: Our Days (2014) and one live album Live in York (2015) as well as two singles.
+Turrentine Jones were an English indie rock band formed in 2012 in Manchester, UK.
+The band consisted of Julian Neville (guitar/vocals), Joe Chilstone-Vause (bass) and Rich Watts (drums/backing vocals).
+They released one studio album: Our Days (2014) and one live album Live in York (2015) as well as two singles.

-The band cites Booker T. & the MG's, The Mar-Keys and the Rolling Stones as influences.
+The band cited Booker T. & the MG's, The Mar-Keys and the Rolling Stones as influences.

-The band has been labelled a “Future Classic” and described as “infectious blues-rock” by national radio station, Real Radio XS and proclaimed by Hattie Pearson of XFM to be “one of Manchester’s finest exports in recent times.”
+The band were labelled a "Future Classic" and described as "infectious blues-rock" by national radio station, Real Radio XS and proclaimed by Hattie Pearson of XFM to be "one of Manchester’s finest exports in recent times".

-All the music and lyrics for Turrentine Jones' songs are written by the band's frontman Julian Neville.
+All the music and lyrics for Turrentine Jones' songs were written by the band's frontman Julian Neville.

+Turrentine Jones last performance was at Kendal Calling in July, 2016.

 History

-Early years (2011-12)
+Early years (2011–12)

-After several line-up changes, demo releases and low-key gigs in London and Manchester, Turrentine Jones officially settled on a line-up in 2012 which consisted of Julian Neville, Thomas Scotson and Rich Watts.
+After several line-up changes, demo releases low-key gigs in London and Manchester, Turrentine Jones officially settled on a line-up in 2012 which consisted of Julian Neville, Thomas Scotson and Rich Watts.

 The band's debut single Le Debut was released on 19 February 2012 which included the tracks "Slam the Door" and "Candy Snake".
 The single "Slam the Door" picked up two awards at the Exposure Music Awards in London for Best Male Act and Best Blues Act in October 2012.
 The band released a further two singles "Show Me Mercy" and "Della May".